MaViGeneticsPhD/Sow-Feed-Intake/sow_feed_readme.md

 library(tidyverse)    # Data manipulation and visualization
 library(randomForest) # Random Forest machine learning
 library(caret)        # Machine learning toolkit
-library(xgboost)      # Gradient boosting algorithm
 # ... other libraries
 ```

-**What it does**: Loads all the necessary tools for data processing, machine learning, and visualization.

 ### 2. Data Preparation (`prepare_data` function)

 **Purpose**: Transforms raw data into features that machine learning models can use effectively.